GDXRepo/XCodeSymbolicator/README.md

 Bash script which helps you to symbolicate crash logs for your iOS apps.
 Step-by-step instructions inside.

 # Usage
-1. Create any folder.
-2. Move `symbolicator.sh` script inside this folder.
-3. Launch Terminal.
+1. Launch Terminal.
-4. Move to your folder: `cd yourpath/yourfolder`.
+2. Move to the folder where XCodeSymbolicator repository is located: `cd yourpath/yourfolder`.
-5. Launch script: `sh symbolicate.sh`.
+3. Launch script: `sh symbolicate.sh`.
-6. Read step-by-step instructions and have fun! ;)
+4. Read step-by-step instructions and have fun! ;)